-Once a detox is complete and a patient has been provided with inpatient treatment, they will need to return to typical life.
+Once a detox is complete and a patient has been provided with inpatient treatment, they will need to return to their typical life.
 However, the challenge here is that they will be returning to the stress and triggers that may have led to the addiction.
 That’s why intensive outpatient treatment is often used.
-Here, patients continue to get a high level of support and ensure that there is a structure in place which helps them avoid a relapse.
+Here, patients continue to get a high level of support and ensure that there is a structure in place that helps them avoid a relapse.
 This can include group and individual therapy sessions.

-Eventually a patient will then receive outpatient treatment with regular interactions to ensure that there are no issues with their recovery.
+Eventually, a patient will then receive outpatient treatment with regular interactions to ensure that there are no issues with their recovery.

 We hope this helps you understand how the hierarchy of needs is impacted by addiction and how the right treatment plan can correct the situation.